Anthony-PB/Anthony-PB/README.md

 CS student at Cornell University, passionate about building impactful software.
 The top fills itself.

 ## 🔭 Currently Working On
-- **BookTracker**: Easy-to-use platform for tracking your reading progress.
 - **DiaryApp**: A clean diary app meant to help you reflect.
 (Still coming up with a better name!)
 - **Tower Of The Tail**: A Java game built with LibGDX.
 A rat is climbing a tower to learn how to fly.
 - ([Tower Of The Tail](https://drive.google.com/file/d/113C3GnMxATSirdNG7GCW4Zhp53PcnGWY/view?usp=sharing)) Not a real level and not the final game.